 I explained to him about Gramps being very old and very ill and that he himself would be fine for a long time yet.
 The cogs whirled rapidly in his brain for a brief moment and then, with tears now rolling freely down his cheeks, he uttered eight simple words which broke my heart:

-Daddy, I’d really miss you if I died.
+Daddy, I’d really miss you if you died.

 I don’t know whether Zac is ahead of the curve in terms of his rational and emotional understanding of death.
 Actually, it really doesn’t matter.
 All I know is that I am simultaneously impressed and saddened that this not quite four-year old child already knows so much.